safabio/modplots/README.md

 ## mPCA

 Function using plotPCA from DESeq2.
 You can specify grouping variables and PCs to plot.
 Additionally you can use shape and label aesthetics to control those ggplot parameters in geom_point().
+Automatically returns pca object (prcomp output) to global env.

 ## mPheatmapDESEq2